A sneaky brush over the BI industry & Tableau as one of the tools

 Updated: Sep 3

 Data career is on the rise, and reports by major research organizations can for sure attest to that.
 Nearly every forward-looking organization is in one way working to implement their data strategy, if it does have one or probably hiring expertise in preparation for a data driven culture.
 Students on the other hand spend tonnes of hours on search engines trying to find the hottest skill to acquire.
 Other professionals are in the rush to switch their careers by acquiring different skills for data analysis.

-With this in mind, lets jump a little and explore the bunch of tools out there (Business intelligence tools), which as a student or professional preparing to switch career to data analysis might consider.
+With this in mind, lets jump in and explore a bunch of tools out there (Business intelligence tools), which as a student or professional preparing to switch career to data analysis should consider.

 What is business intelligence (BI) tools?